Putt-Putt Goes to the Moon

+Putt-Putt Goes To The Moon is a 1993 children's point-and-click adventure game developed and published by Humongous Entertainment under its Junior Adventures label.
+In the game, the player must help Putt-Putt find pieces for a rocket ship that will allow him to return home from the moon.

+The game is the second entry in the Putt-Putt series, being preceded by Putt-Putt Joins the Parade (1992) and followed by Putt-Putt Saves the Zoo (1995).
+It is the last Junior Adventures game to use pixel art graphics, with future games (starting with 1994's Freddi Fish and the Case of the Missing Kelp Seeds) instead utilizing hand-drawn animation.

+Originally released on October 1, 1993 for MS-DOS, the game has been ported to the 3DO, Microsoft Windows, Macintosh OS, Linux, iOS, and Android.
+In 2014, the game was re-released on Steam.

 Plot

 Putt-Putt and Pep are invited by a scientist named Mr. Firebird to visit his Fireworks Factory.
 At the factory, Pep chases a butterfly, only to cause a firecracker to emerge and launch Putt-Putt into outer space.
 Putt-Putt lands on the Moon, where he begins searching for a way to return home.

 As Putt-Putt explores the Moon, he falls off an unstable bridge but is rescued by a lunar rover called Rover, who was left stranded on the Moon by astronauts.
 Rover then takes Putt-Putt to a nearby city called Moon City, where a rocket is on sale.
 The owners of the rocket give Putt-Putt a blueprint that shows all of the parts that are needed to fix it.
 Putt-Putt then sets out to collect these parts with Rover's help.
 After buying and fixing the rocket, Putt-Putt and Rover return to Earth, where Putt-Putt reunites with his friends and introduces them to Rover.